 As you move closer to Jokhang Temple, the spiritual heart of Tibet, you can smell the aromatic smoke floating in the air.
 It’s the special offering, burnt with pine and cypress branches by Tibetan pilgrims, for worshipping Tibetan Buddhas and deities of sacred mountains and rivers.
 The most amazing scene would be full-body prostration, done by the fervent Tibetan pilgrims, young and old, before Jokhang Temple.

 In fact, 90% of Tibetans are pious Tibetan Buddhists.
 A rough estimate, there are over 6000 Tibetan monasteries and temples dotted throughout massive Tibet.
 Literally, every mountain pass you pass will be adorned with colorful prayer flags and Mani Stones, engraved with Buddhist scriptures.
-Besides, the intriguing daily life of Tibetan monks in different monasteries and temples is also worth for your exploration.
+Besides, the intriguing daily life of Tibetan monks in different monasteries and temples is also worth your exploration.

 b.
 Stunning Alpine Scenery